typicalcold/roblox-external-esp-OBS-hide/README.md

 1. The newest version of Python
 2. any executor with a file system
 3. Run "pip install tkinter" into cmd.
-4. executor placed on a thumbdrive, SSD, or any solid-state storage device (this script uses read and write heavily).
+4. Decent cpu.
+This script may be cpu intensive and very unoptimized.

 # installation
 1. download  zip